Lakki, Leros: Naval base

 Portolago was built up as the main base of the Italian Royal Navy in the Dodecanese starting in 1923, as the harbor of Rhodes was too small.
 The bay is deep, and about 3.5 km long and over 1 km wide, making it a suitable location for a naval base, in fact one of the best in the eastern Mediterranean.
 Under Italian rule, Portolago Bay (as it was then called) was heavily fortified.
 There was a double boom across the narrow entrance, and several batteries of guns covering it.

-The naval base included multiple buildings and naval installations.
-There was no air strip, but there was a seaplane ramp.
-The island garrison included about 6500 men.
+The naval base included buildings and naval installations.
+There was no airstrip but there was a seaplane ramp.
+The island garrison included about 6,500 men.
 It was the home port for two destroyers, two small torpedo boats, and four submarines.